nextflow-io/nextflow/docs/config.md

   :::

 `dumpHashes`
 : If `true`, dump task hash keys in the log file, for debugging purposes.
+Equivalent to the `-dump-hashes` option of the `run` command.

+`resume`
+: If `true`, enable the use of previously cached task executions.
+Equivalent to the `-resume` option of the `run` command.

+`workDir`
+: Defines the pipeline work directory.
+Equivalent to the `-work-dir` option of the `run` command.

 (config-profiles)=